 All successful fellows must be available on the following dates:

 What does a fellowship offer?

-- Special access to collections and staff expertise.
+- access to liaison Librarians who will connect fellows to collections and staff with specialist expertise.

-- Applications are open to Australian residents in any discipline or form of expression.
+- Applications are open to Australian citizens and permanent residents in any discipline or form of expression.

 - Digital media artists, visual artists, musicians and composers, writers in all disciplines and subjects, independent scholars and creators working either in collaboration or independently are eligible to apply.

 - Projects that have already commenced, are supported by other funding bodies or are covered by a publishing contract are eligible.